herecydev/ShoppingBasket/README.md

 The ShoppingBasket acts similar to an event aggregrate you would find in an event-based system, that is it's immutable so removals are appended instead of mutating the chain of events.

-This is definitely a step away from a typical relational database approach where you see an atomic snapshot
+This is definitely a step away from a typical relational database approach

 ### Concurrency